MileHacker Logo

 Independent Travel:Grants maximum flexibility to set your own pace and activities.

-Organized Tours:Practical for pre-arranged logistics and guided information, although with less flexibility.
+Organized Tours:Practical for pre-arranged logistics and guided information, although having less flexibility.

 Transportation Options:Trains are the main and most effective mode.
 Seasonal ferries give coastal views.
 Buses are for few local routes.